 The Independent Duty Medical Technician (IDMT) course provides mandatory training for members of the 4N0X1 career field prior to being assigned to operate a medical aid station at a remote or isolated duty station.
-Students also provide medical support to a non-medical field unit, other government agencies, and joint service missions as directed by DoD.
+Students also provide medical support to a non-medical field unit or provide medical support to other government agencies and joint service missions as directed by DoD.
 Course instruction includes obtaining medical histories, examining, assessing, treating, and documenting patient care encounters.
 Students also receive training in emergency medical, dental, and surgical procedures to stabilize the patient's condition until evacuation for definitive care can occur.
+Learners provide general knowledge and procedural skills in medical administration and dispensary operations IAW AFI 44-103, and low complexity laboratory procedures.
 Students also address procedures for conducting preventive medicine and food safety inspection in lieu of public health and bioenvironmental health personnel.
-Upon completion of the course, students are eligible to take the NREMT for continuing education hours, and the training also qualifies as NREMT refresher training.
+Upon completion of the course, students are eligible for CCAF hours, NREMT continuing education hours, and the training also qualifies as NREMT refresher training.
 The graduate is awarded the "C" shred on the AFSC (4N0X1C) and assigned a National Provider Identifier.

-Graduates from this course receive 19 semester hours from the Community College of the Air Force (CCAF), and 10 NREMT/15 NRP continuing education hours.
+Graduates from this course receive college credits from the Community College of the Air Force.